syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 ### Move Rows and Columns

 In addition, cells can be deleted by shifting other cells in a row or column towards up/left by one step.
-This can be done by using the **Clear** method as shown in the following code.
+This can be done by using the [Clear](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IRange.html#Syncfusion_XlsIO_IRange_Clear) method as shown in the following code.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;
-  application.DefaultVersion = ExcelVersion.Excel2013;
+  application.DefaultVersion = ExcelVersion.Xlsx;
   IWorkbook workbook = application.Workbooks.Open("Sample.xlsx");
   IWorksheet worksheet = workbook.Worksheets[0];